humanauction/net-net/README.md

 - Provide Docker for daemon mode with CAP_NET_RAW capability.

-- For desktop users, ship Qt app as separate artifact; use installer or AppImage on Linux.
+- For desktop users: ship Qt app as separate artifact; use: installer or AppImage on Linux.

 ## Test Fixtures